tree-sitter/tree-sitter/docs/section-3-creating-parsers.md

 1. **Context-aware lexing** - Tree-sitter performs lexing on-demand, during the parsing process.
 At any given position in a source document, the lexer only tries to recognize tokens that are *valid* at that position in the document.

-2. **Longest-match** - If multiple valid tokens match the characters at a given position in a document, Tree-sitter will select the token that matches the [longest sequence of characters](longest-match).
+2. **Longest-match** - If multiple valid tokens match the characters at a given position in a document, Tree-sitter will select the token that matches the [longest sequence of characters][longest-match].

 3. **Lexical Precedence** - When the precedence functions described [above](#using-the-grammar-dsl) are used within the `token` function, the given precedence values serve as instructions to the lexer.
 If there are two valid tokens that match the same sequence of characters, Tree-sitter will select the one with the higher precedence.